 This use case occurs every time the APS is placed on the playing board.
 It determines whether the

 APS will run or not.
-This use case is important for the start of each round of the competition as the APS cannot compete without turning on.
+This use case is important for the start of each round of the competition, as the APS cannot compete without turning on.

 Use Case 2: Follow the Line